-I serve this dip with tortilla chips, but feel free to eat it with fresh vegetable slices, pitas, potato wedges, or whatever you like to dip in your queso!
+I serve this vegan dip with tortilla chips, but feel free to eat it with fresh vegetable slices, pitas, potato wedges, or whatever you like to dip in your queso!
 It's the perfect game-day snack, whether for the Super Bowl, NBA Finals, or just a regular game-day get-together.

 Prep Time25 minutes

 Cook Time10 minutes

 Boil butternut squash and carrots until fork-tender, about 5 minutes, then remove from heat and drain.

 While the vegetables are cooking, blend cashews and water in a blender for 2-4 minutes, until smooth.
 Then add cooked squash and carrots, along with the tomato paste, and continue blending until smooth and well-combined.